 His connections with the people traverses the various cultures he visits and allows him to build mutually respectful relationships with the tribes and people he stays with.
 His images are brought to life by the time he spends living with and learning about his subjects and their cultures.
 This approach has allowed him to be in the right place at the right time, allowing him and his camera an insight few others ever get access to.
 It allows his images to showcase these people, their stories, their daily lives and the spectacular landscapes in which they live.
 The last 10 years have seen him focus more of his time with the Himba villages that are located in Northern Namibia.
 Ben has built a number of strong relationships with the Himba people which has allowed his photographic style to flourish.
 Living as the Himba do and learning OvaHimba has given an opportunity to truly understand one of Africa’s most beautiful tribes.
 His love for these people and their culture has lead him to write a number of publications on Namibia and to lead Namibian Photographic Experiences, where he shares his contacts, experiences and techniques with small groups on a yearly basis.

-Bens images have recently seen him become awarded with a number of International awards, most notably runner up in the National Geographic World Nomads Scholarship 2015, Independent Newspaper / Wanderlust Travel Photographer of the Year 2013 (UK), Shutterbug Award Winner 2012 (AUS), Named as Australia’s Top Emerging Photographer by CAPTURE Magazine, winner of the Canon Getaway Gallery Photograph of the year in 2014 (ZAR), Getty Images #RePicture award 2015 (UK), Runner up in Australia Sony World Photo of the year 2015 (AUS) and being a finalist for the past five years in the prestigious Travel Photographer Of The Year Award (2013, 2014, 2015, 2016 & 2017, UK).
+Bens images have recently seen him become awarded with a number of International awards, most notably runner up in the National Geographic World Nomads Scholarship 2015, Independent Newspaper / Wanderlust Travel Photographer of the Year 2013 (UK), Shutterbug Award Winner 2012 (AUS), Named as Australia’s Top Emerging Photographer in 2012, winner of the Canon Getaway Gallery Photograph of the year in 2014 (ZAR), Getty Images #RePicture award 2015 (UK), Runner up in Australia Sony World Photo of the year 2015 (AUS) and being a finalist for the past six years in the prestigious Travel Photographer Of The Year Award (2013, 2014, 2015, 2016, 2017 & 2018 UK).

 For more of Ben’s work online, please check out Ben McRae Photography on Instagram, Facebook, Twitter or Steller.